amitbiswas1999/Covid-QA-system-using-BERT-/Frontend using streamlit/README.md

-This component is the UI component for QA.
+This component is the UI component for Q&A.

-It gives an interface to user to see the demo of QA.
+It gives an interface to user to see the demo of Q&A.